RayYuePro/pwsh-remoting-over-ssh/PtmCli.md

-Protocol Test Manager has a command line interface for you to use in automation.
+Protocol Test Manager has a command line interface **PTMCli** for you to use in automation.

-`PtmCli.exe` is located in `bin` folder under installation path.
-By default, it is `C:\Program Files\Protocol Test Manager\bin\PtmCli.exe`.
+It can be run on multiple operating systems: Windows, Linux and macOS.

+Download PTMCli.zip/PTMCli.tar.gz and then extract it to your specified folder.
+PTMCli.dll is inside the package.

 ## Syntax

 ```
-PtmCli.exe <-p|--profile profileName>
+cd <the folder that contains the extracted files>
+dotnet PTMCli.dll <-p|--profile profilePath>
+           <-t|--testsuite testsuitePath>
            [-s|--selected] [--categories categories]
            [-r|--report reportFile] [--outcome pass,fail,inconclusive]
            [-f|--format format]